Every SEO team I know is sitting on a mountain of data and starving for answers.

 More data sources

-Google Analytics is next on the roadmap.
-That means asking questions like “Which pages dropped in sessions this week and also have crawl errors?” across crawl, logs, Search Console, and Analytics, in one query.
+Google Analytics 4 is next.
+That means asking questions like “Which pages dropped in sessions this week and also have crawl errors?” across crawl, logs, Search Console, and Analytics in one query.
 The power of JetOctopus has always been in joining datasets.
 MCP extends that to natural language.

 Deeper analysis

-We’re building analytical tools that move beyond “what’s in my data” toward “what does my data mean.”
-The goal is an assistant that doesn’t just retrieve but interprets: flagging unusual crawl patterns, surfacing indexability gaps, and identifying crawl budget waste before you think to check.
+We’re building tools that move past “what’s in my data” toward “what does my data mean.”
+The goal is an assistant that doesn’t just retrieve but interprets: flagging unusual crawl patterns, surfacing indexability gaps, and catching crawl budget waste before you think to check.

 🐙